Aitia-IIOT/ah5-docs-java-spring/docs/core_systems/service_orchestration_dynamic.md

 :fontawesome-solid-wrench: **orchestration.history.max.age**

-Specifies after how long (in days) the orchestration history records can be automatically deleted.
+Specifies after how many days the orchestration history records can be automatically deleted.

 :fontawesome-solid-wrench: **cleaner.job.interval**

-Specifies how often (in milisec) the expired subscriptions and the orchestration history records can be automatically deleted and how often the expired orchestration locks can be released.
+Specifies in milisec, that how often the expired subscriptions and the orchestration history records can be automatically deleted and how often the expired orchestration locks can be released.

 :fontawesome-solid-wrench: **push.orchestration.max.thread**